diehlpk/diehlpk.github.io/cv/index.md

 * Computational Mathematics
     1. An overview for coupling finite elements with peridynamics
     1. State-based Quasistatic Fracture using Nonlinear-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
-    1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes and damage (submitted)
+    1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes and damage (accepted)
     1. High-order integration rules for peridynamic modeling in one and two dimensions
 * Computer Science
-    1. Evaluating AI-generated code for C++, Fortran, Go, Java, Julia, Matlab, Python, R, and Rust (accepted) [Preprint](https://arxiv.org/abs/2405.13101)
     1. Closing a Source Complexity Gap between Chapel and HPX (accepted) [Preprint](https://arxiv.org/abs/2502.07258)
     2. Asynchronous-Many-Task Systems: Challenges and Opportunities -- Scaling an AMR Astrophysics Code on Exascale machines using Kokkos and HPX (submitted) [Preprint](https://arxiv.org/abs/2412.15518)
     3. LLM Benchmarking with LLaMA2: Evaluating Code Development Performance Across Multiple Programming Languages (submitted) [Preprint](https://arxiv.org/abs/2503.19217)